 Born and raised in the small town of Enterprize, Alabama at a time when the South was still seggregated, a career in the arts was not what West, as an African-American, was expected to pursue.
 However, after graduating from high school and serving in the army, the GI Bill allowed him to enroll in the University of South Florida where he obtained first his bachelors and then a masters in fine arts.

 Even before graduating, West had begun working in public art.
 He completed several murals in the Tampa area, organized programs for bringing art to the community, and worked in the Dean's office to use art as a means of bridging the gap between the town and the university.

-Not long after getting his masters, West moved to the San Francisco Bay Area in large part to join the mural scene of the area and be close to a muralist he admired, John Wehrle.
-Soon, he found himself working as an assistant for Wehrle even as he executed private commissions.
+After getting his masters, West moved to the San Francisco Bay Area to join the mural scene of the area and be close to a muralist he admired, John Wehrle.
+Soon, he found himself working as an assistant for Wehrle even as he executed his own private commissions.

-As he settled into the Bay Area, West became very active in the art scene of the East Bay.
-He became a member and later president of the board of ProArts in Oakland and the Richmond Art Center in Richmond.
-He served on both the Oakland Arts Commission and the Richmond Arts and Cultural Commission, for both of which he also served a term as president.
+Settling into the Bay Area, West became active in the art scene of the East Bay.
+He was a member and later president of the board of ProArts in Oakland and Richmond Art Center in Richmond.
+He served on the Oakland Arts Commission and the Richmond Arts and Cultural Commission, and was president of the latter.
 He helped organize an annual exhibition, TAOLB (The Art of Living Black), one of the largest of its kind in the nation.

 In sum, a well-rounded artist who knows how to use his skills to contribute to society.